fffaraz/socatvpn/README.md

-# socatvpn
+# socatVPN
-Secure VPN tunnel using socat
+Secure yet simple VPN tunnel using socat and openssl